Matike Mai Aotearoa: Contributing members of the working group

 During the development of the report there were 28 contributing members to the working group as listed in the appendix of the report, as follows:

 Rangatahi rōpū (youth group)

 Veronica Tawhai co-ordinated Matike Mai Aotearoa Rangatahi Youth for Constitutional Transformation to get perspectives from young people and 70 meetings and workshops were held around New Zealand.
-This ended up being a comprehensive report in its own right drawing from thirteen different regional groups and ran between 2012-2017.
+This ended up being a comprehensive report in its own right drawing from thirteen different regional groups and ran between 2012 and 2017.
 Members included spokesperson Ngaa Rauuira Puumanawawhiti and Pania Newton.
 The workshops used digital media and theatrical group activities to gain perspectives with young people at secondary schools, Wharekura, tertiary providers, community centres and youth justice centres.
 Puumanawhiti said: "Young voices are often not valued or are ignored, yet we are the ones who will shape our future constitution".
 Matike Mai Aotearoa Rangatahi Youth for Constitutional Transformation was funded by the JR McKenzie Trust, the UN Trust Fund on Indigenous Issues and the New Zealand National Commission for UNESCO.